Brick is a basic unit of building construction

 4. The compressive strength of the bricks should be in range of 2000 to 5000 psi of say 15 MPa to 35 MPa

-Important Indian Standard Codes For Bricks and Brick Masonry
+Important Indian Standard Codes for Bricks and Brick Masonry

 1. IS:5779-1986 Specification For Burnt Clay Soling Bricks